-- In a food processor bowl, combine 2 cups flour, ½ cup sugar and 1 cup butter.
+In a food processor bowl, combine 2 cups flour, ¼ cup sugar, 1 cup butter and ½ teaspoon salt.
 Pulse until butter is evenly distributed and mixture resembles coarse crumbs.

 Spread mixture and press it evenly with the back of a spoon onto the baking dish.
 Bake for 15 minutes or just until lightly browned.